 However, it didn’t matter much and is better than the irritating proxy error because ExpressVPN did unblock all the famous libraries of Netflix that the platform is keen to protect from foreign eyes.
 In short, ExpressVPN is worth it when it comes to streaming in Australia.

-How Many Servers Does ExpressVPN Offer in Australia?
+How Many Servers Does ExpressVPN Offer?

 |Regions||Number of Countries|